reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 Merging branches
 ================

 At some point you may want to combine work made in different branches.
 This is possible with :bash:`git merge`.
 Typically you will want to merge your new branch with the main (or master) branch.
 Git will identify the last commit the two branches have in common and it will create a new merge commit.
-Before merging you need to make sure thate the current HEAD is in the branch that should be the merge target.
+Before merging you need to make sure that the current HEAD is in the branch that should be the merge target.
 This means you will need to check out the branch you want to merge with first.
-This is typically is the main (or master) branch.
+This is typically the main (or master) branch.
 Given we are already in the main branch we can merge a branch with master like this:

 .. code-block:: bash